 The Buehler House is one of eight Wright designs in the San Francisco area, including two of his most important works.

 Wright's Usonian houses were designed for middle-income families, they featured indoor-outdoor connections and were often built in an "L" shape: Hanna House (which is based on an octagon), Sydney Bazett House, Randall Fawcett House, Sturges House, Arthur Mathews House, and the Kundert Medical Clinic in San Luis Obispo (which is based on a Usonian House design).

-Wright's work isn't all in the San...
-Francisco area.
-He also designed nine structures in the Los Angeles area.
-Use the guide to Wright Sites in Los Angeles to find out where they are.
+Wright's work isn't all in the San Francisco area.
+He also designed nine structures in the Los Angeles... area.
 You'll also find several houses, a church, and a medical clinic in some of the most unexpected places.
-Here's where to find Wright sites in the rest of California.

 More to See Nearby

 The nearby Orinda Movie Theater retains its elegant 1940s lobby and main theater and has an outstanding neon-lit marquee.